abpframework/abp/docs/en/Community-Articles/2024-09-01-Do-You-Need-MultiTenancy/Post.md

 1. Can a user be shared among other tenants?
 2. Any tenant needs to see other tenant's data?
-3. Does your application break when you physically move one of the tenants??
+3. Does your application break when you physically move one of the tenants?
 4. Do your customers need higher security and better GDPR enforcement?
 5. Do you need cumulative queries over your tenants?